 What is the difference betweeen a Nutritionist and a Registered Dietitian?

 The term “nutritionist” is not regulated, which means anyone can advertise themselves as a nutritionist, even if they do not have any education or training in the field.
 Furthermore, there are a lot of organizations that offer so-called “nutrition certifications”.
 Perhaps you have seen personal trainers at the gym also working as a nutrition coach, or a similar term.
 Unfortunetly, these certifications are typically easy to obtain as long as an individual pays a sum of money.
 The term “Registered Dietitian” (noted by RD after one’s name) however is regulated.
 This title requires formal education and training in the field.
-Specifically, an RD must: 1) complete a bachelor’s degree from an accredited university’s program that includes specific course work in nutritional sciences, human physiology, biochemistry, food science, and other sciences 2) complete a 1200 hour supervised internship that is accredited by the American Dietetic Association (and in fact only about 50% of individuals who apply for internships are accepted in to one) 3) pass a comprehensive, national examination and 4) participate in continuing education.
+Specifically, an RD must: 1) complete a bachelor’s degree from an accredited university’s program that includes specific course work in nutritional sciences, human physiology, biochemistry, food science, and other sciences; 2) complete a 1200 hour supervised internship that is accredited by the Academy of Nutrition and Dietetics (formerly the American Dietetic Association), and in fact only about 50% of individuals who apply for internships are accepted in to one; 3) pass a comprehensive, national examination and; 4) participate in continuing education.
 RDs are also held to a professional code of ethics.
 Therefore, when seeking nutrition advice it is best to look for an RD and not someone without this credential.
-To learn more visit the American Dietetic Association’s website.
+To learn more visit the Academy of Nutrition and Dietetics website.

-First determine why you would like to meet with an RD and what your goals are.
-If you are interested in meeting with an RD that specialize in sports nutrition, wellness, weight management, cardiovascular health, disordered eating and eating disorders, or a variety of other health concerns from diabetes to Chron’s disease, I recommend that you look on the SCAN website.
-SCAN stands for Sports, Cardiovascular, and Wellness Nutrition and is a Dietetic Practice Group of the American Dietetic Association.
+First determine why you would like to meet with a RD and what your goals are.
+If you are interested in meeting with a RD that specialize in sports nutrition, wellness, weight management, cardiovascular health, disordered eating and eating disorders, or a variety of other health concerns from diabetes to Chron’s disease, I recommend that you look on the SCAN website.
+SCAN stands for Sports, Cardiovascular, and Wellness Nutrition and is a Dietetic Practice Group of the Academy of Nutrition and Dietetics.
 This basically means that it is a subgroup or Registered Dietitans with further expertise in the areas I mentioned.
-On the website you can access this search engine to help locate an RD near you.
-If you are looking for a different specialty, I encourage you to refer to the ADA site, or shoot me a message and I can try to get you in touch with an RD who will meet your needs.
+On the website you can access this search engine to help locate a RD near you.
+If you are looking for a different specialty, I encourage you to refer to the Academy’s site.
+You can also send me a message and I can try to get you in touch with a RD who will meet your needs.

 I love the header on your site.
 How can I make my own?